badlydrawnrob/python-playground/building-with-fast-api/README.md

     - Have a professional look over your code ...
     - Or, have them do it for you, and treat things as a [black box](#a-black-box).
     - Stick to a narrow problem set that suits your capabilities.
+3. **Write working code first, worry about the finer details later.**
+    - Minimal use of `Class.methods`, `@decorators` and so on (only when necessary).
+    - I don't like Python as a language much, so only learn what I must!

+### The 5 finger rule

+> A bit like reading for kids: how much of it do I understand?

-3. **Pick tools where you understand 50-70% of the language.**
+1. **I can understand 50-70% of the language used** (tool or package documentation)
-    - The 5 finger rule means avoiding texts that are too difficult for you.
+    - The 5 finger rule avoids texts that are too difficult for you!
+2. **It feels like my regular language that I know quite well** (familiarity)
-4. **You don't have to understand everything ...**
+    - You don't have to understand everything, but you have to write working code.
-    - It just needs to work.
-Write working code first, worry about it later.
-5. **Try to stick to your [preferred coding style](https://github.com/badlydrawnrob/python-playground?tab=readme-ov-file#coding-style).**
+    - Try to stick to your [preferred coding style](https://github.com/badlydrawnrob/python-playground?tab=readme-ov-file#coding-style) as it reduces cognitive load (Elm-like)
-    - My background is Elm (Haskell-like) and I don't want to learn Pythonic code.
-    - So `Class.methods`, `@decorators`, so on, use only when necessary.
-    - Learn a subset of Python unless you write a lot of it.
-Be functional.
+3. **The code examples don't confuse or scare me** (not overly academic or complex)
+    - Documentation is well written, in plain english, for humans not automatons!
+4. **Plenty of helpful guides from Google, StackOverflow, etc** (well known)
+    - A niche language is going to be tricky if it's light on tutorials
+5. **A friendly, helpful, patient, community**
+    - Elm is great!
+Python seems generally OK.
+6. **Boring.
+Stable.
+Not going to blow up**
+    - Or at least exciting and stable enough to risk breaking changes.

 ## A black box